Truth about root canals (treatment) in Chandler, AZ

-First things first, Dr. Rich Higgs recommends the most conservative treatment to resolve the oral health problem at hand; for instance, why place a full-coverage crown when a partial crown (onlay) can restore the tooth while preserving maximum natural tooth structure?
+First things first, Dr. Richard Higgs recommends the most conservative treatment to resolve the oral health problem at hand; for instance, why place a full-coverage crown when a partial crown (onlay) can restore the tooth while preserving maximum natural tooth structure?
 Root canal therapy is also the conservative alternative to tooth loss.
 Extraction is almost always a last resort procedure, with the notable exception of wisdom teeth.
 As vestigial organs, wisdom teeth are not necessary for health and function.
 But they can present problems when they do not develop properly.

 You may be a candidate for root canal treatment if the center or inner part of the tooth is damaged.
 Underneath the hard structure of each tooth is a soft pulp tissue that contains nerves and blood vessels.
 If this innermost structure becomes infected or inflamed due to tooth decay or other trauma, root canal treatment may be necessary to “save” the natural tooth.
 While the term “root canal” can inspire dread, modern techniques and products support a comfortable, straightforward process.
-Dr. Higgs also offers many advanced technologies for your utmost comfort, from laser dentistry to safe sedation.
+Dr. Richard Higgs also offers many advanced technologies for your utmost comfort, from laser dentistry to safe sedation.

 The actual process of nonsurgical root canal treatment is little more extensive than a dental filling, and goes something like this: